 Generally speaking, sites that aren’t ranking the way they should have a lot of different problems.
 Crawling and indexing issues, content quality problems, backlink profile problems, engagement problems, etc. If a website used to be on page 1 for a specific search term – and now it’s on page 3 – the solution isn’t as simple as doing one thing.

 How To Make Your Own SEO BS Detector

 If you want to sort SEO fact from fiction, you just need to follow this simple process:

 - Is there official evidence to support whatever SEO advice you’re getting?
 When an SEO expert tells you something that sounds unbelievable, ask for evidence.
 If the advice is valid, it should be easy to provide an article from a 3rd party supporting it.

 - Does the SEO advice you’re getting sound too good to be true?
 SEO is a grind.
 While there are some easy wins to be had, most of the time it’s going to take a lot of work to make a site rank better.

 - Get a second opinion.
 If you’re looking for SEO advice, most companies (including ours) will give you free advice as part of the initial consultation.
 If the advice you’re getting is sound, another SEO expert will probably echo it.

-While the number of companies trading in bad SEO advice is much smaller now than it was a couple of years ago, it’s still a problem.
+While the number of companies trading in bad SEO advice is much smaller now than it was a few years ago, it’s still a problem.
 If your auto parts website isn’t ranking the way you’d like – and your current SEO advisor is triggering your BS meter – contact us.